Clever Wordsmith? These 7 Companies Will Pay You to Write Greeting Cards

 Card Gnome is kind of like an Etsy for cardmakers.

-What you do is apply for a shop.
-However, that’s about it — aside from the designs of course.
-Other than that, Card Gnome handles the customization, purchase, printing and mailing of cards.
+You simply apply for a shop.
+That’s it — aside from the designs, of course.
+Card Gnome handles the customization, purchase, printing and mailing of cards.

 This is awesome if you don’t want to worry about shipping logistics, advertising or any of that business-type stuff.